papatistos/zotero-zotts/README.md

 ![](docs/resources/right-click-buttons.png)

-In Reader tabs there's also buttons for playing/pausing/cancelling in the top right.
+In Reader tabs there's also buttons for playing/pausing/cancelling in the top right, as well as skipping forward/backward and replaying the last segment (note that skip/replay controls currently only work with the OpenAI engine).
 These will act the same as using the speak/pause/cancel shortcuts in terms of speaking selected text/annotations/full text.

 (Note that doing this ignores whatever Shift Modifier settings you have, and whether you're holding shift when the button is clicked).